mbjb0/Carhab-Solutions/README.md

 The driving algorithm is structured as a finite state machine that processes the output of the sign classification code and depth information from the realsense camera to return instantaneous timed instructions without the use of threading.
 Bounding box outputs from the sign classification model are converted to SORT trackers with unique IDs, as well as having their distance to the vehicle appended.
 This information is used in the state machine to determine entrance of one of the following states: centering, sign execution, sign polling, obstacle detection.
 <p><strong>Sign Modified Approach Behavior</strong><br>
-3 of the six total instructional signs modify the approach (centering) stage of the driving algorithm.
+3 of the six total instructional signs modify the approach (centering) stage of the driving algorithm towards the main destination signs.
 These modifications take place while the vehicle is being instructed by one of the three destination signs and do not influence the direction of travel of the vehicle.
-<p><strong>Sign System</strong></p>
 <p><strong>Destination Signs</strong><br>
 - <strong>Left Arrow:</strong> Vehicle turns left at sign<br>
 - <strong>Right Arrow:</strong> Vehicle turns right at sign<br>